ics-software-engineering/bootstrap-example-intro/README.md

   * index.html contains the page and loads bootstrap files from CDNs.
   * style.css provides site-specific customizations.

-The .project file provides an Eclipse project definition.

 The page itself provides a responsive navbar with a small amount of body text.